 This turned out to be one of our favorite hikes on this trip.
 The views were so incredible in every direction!
 Tibbs Butte is just over 10,000′ so we were both sucking air but at least we had recovered from the other effects of altitude sickness.

-That evening we set up for a sunset time lapse and made tacos on the trucks tailgate.
+That evening we set up for a sunset time-lapse and made tacos on the tailgate of the truck.
 From there we found a ‘primitive’ dispersed camping site on Forest Service land.
-We slept like rocks again that night, so tired out from all the days adventures.
+We slept like rocks again that night, so tired out from all the day’s adventures.

 But I just made it in time, and we enjoyed boxed mac and cheese with fresh mozzarella, tomatoes, and basil added.
 It’s a version of my One Pot Caprese Mac and Cheese recipe that I make while camping.
 But when we’re camping I make it a bit easier with boxed mac and cheese.
 There’s nothing quite like a large bowl of pasta when you’re extra hungry and the rain is just pouring down!

-This whole time we were surrounded with more mosquitos per square inch that I’ve ever seen before.
-Every time we stopped to consult the map, there were buzzing everywhere which made it really hard to concentrate.
-So despite the 90ºF heat we both put our Gortex rain coats on along with some bug nets.
+This whole time we were surrounded by more mosquitos per square inch than I’d ever seen before.
+Every time we stopped to consult the map, there was buzzing everywhere which made it really hard to concentrate.
+So despite the 90ºF heat, we both put our Gortex raincoats on along with some bug nets.
 It was desperately hot, but so much better than a million mosquitos!

 Their story was even worse than ours, they just ended up wandering on spur trails all over the place.
 They finally had to give up and head back.
 So we really lucked out coming upon the gorgeous lake in the middle of nowhere.
 At least it felt like we somewhat got to a ‘destination’ so to speak.

-Looking at the map from the peace and quite of the truck with no mosquitos, we figured out we made it to Crane Lake.
+Looking at the map from the peace and quiet of the truck with no mosquitos, we figured out we made it to Crane Lake.
 There’s no official trail there, but it’s not too far from the trail to Beauty Lake.
 It was absolutely incredible there.
-We only wish we could’ve enjoyed it with about 1 billion less bugs!
+We only wish we could’ve enjoyed it with about 1 billion fewer bugs!
 But so it goes in July.

 This whole debacle wasn’t super funny on the trail, but we’ve been laughing about it ever since.
-In fact Tyler cut his foot on one creek crossing on the way back that really put a damper on things.
+In fact, Tyler cut his foot on one creek crossing on the way back which really put a damper on things.
 It’s no fun doing first aid when a cut has been packed with mud for 2 miles!
 The trail was so incredibly muddy, I actually finished the hike barefoot.
-But all in all we had a good time and even had a laugh by the time we gratefully reached the truck again!
+But all in all, we had a good time and even had a laugh by the time we gratefully reached the truck again!

 After our ‘interesting’ morning we headed for Yellowstone National Park.
 We weren’t planning on spending any time there on this trip.
 But we needed to pass through to get to Teton National Park.
 But there were some roads shut down in Yellowstone, so we ended up going from Lamar Valley all the way to Yellowstone Lake.